sammuelyee/docs/_tutorials/named_maps.md

 }
 {% endhighlight %}

-Now that we have the information from the two server responses to construct our public maps out of the private table `named_map_tutorial_table`.
-One thing to keep in mind about named maps is that, once instantiated, they are temporal.
-This means that the layergroupid will only work for a short period of time--no longer than a couple of days.
+Now we have the information from the two server responses needed to construct our public maps out of the private table `named_map_tutorial_table`.

+One thing to keep in mind about named maps is that, once instantiated, they are _temporal_.
+This means that the `layergroupid` will only work for a short period of time--no longer than a couple of days.
 Therefore, if you create a map today and try it again in a couple of days with the same `layergroupid`, you will find that it no longer pulls tiles from CartoDB.
-This is by design, and the general rule is _use the URL after you instantiated the map._
+This is by design, and the general rule is _use the URL soon after you instantiated the map._

 ## 3. Creating named maps